Required Application Documents

 - A total TOEFL score of:

-- 100 or higher for Basic Science PhD degrees and PhD, MS, and Certificate in Clinical and Translational Science;
+- 100 or higher for Basic Science PhD degrees, the MS in Biomedical Management and the PhD, MS, and Certificate in Clinical and Translational Science;

 - 80 or higher for the MS degree in Pharmacology and Drug Development and the Online Certificate in Fundamentals of Clinical Care Research.